Locke Craig: Early and family life

-Craig was born near Windsor, Bertie County, North Carolina on August 16, 1860 to Baptist minister and farmer Andrew Murdock Craig (1806-1874) and his second wife Clarissa Rebecca Gilliam (1828-).
+Craig was born near Windsor, North Carolina, on August 16, 1860, to Baptist minister and farmer Andrew Murdock Craig and his second wife Clarissa Rebecca Gilliam.
 He was named for the Scottish philosopher John Locke.
 His paternal ancestors had emigrated from Scotland before the American Revolutionary War.
 By 1870, his elder half-brothers William Craig (b.
 1835), Clenzman Craig (b.1841) and Andrew Craig Jr. (b.1848) had left home, and he and his youngest brother Braxton Craig were away at school.
-Craig attended the Horner Military Academy in Granville County run by former Confederate officer James Horner.
+Craig attended Horner Military Academy in Granville County run by former Confederate officer James Horner.
 Following his father's death in 1874, his mother sold the family farm and moved with the 15 year old Locke to Chapel Hill.
 He graduated from the University of North Carolina (also his late father's alma mater in 1822) in 1880.
 Locke Craig taught chemistry at the university for one year, then studied law.